Inbibo/adonisfx_docs/docs/documentation/maya/edge_evaluator.md

 The evaluator node might be used to drive the [activations of a Simshape](simshape.md#muscle-activations) deformer.
 It can be done by connecting the output map to the activations plug of Simshape.
 Adonis provides a menu option to recreate this steps easily.

 1. Select the Edge Evaluator Node.
 Then the Simshape deformer node.
-2. Go to the AdonisFX Menu > Simshape > Connect Activations Plug.
+2. Go to the AdonisFX Menu > *Edit* Simshape > Connect Activations Plug.

 If you want to disconnect the plug repeat the selection and instead of pressing "Connect Activations Plug" press "Disconnect Activations Plug".